electrickery/Z80SerialMonitor/README.md

 ![Changes in Dump command](./Z80MonNewDump.png)

 A planned change is to add upload hex-intel via the monitor.
-But I'll need some more memory for this :-).

-fjkraan@electrickery.nl, 20201227
+fjkraan@electrickery.nl, 20201228